zerotacg/generic/readme.md

 Run the origin container with the using the following to allow TCP port 80 (HTTP) through the host machine:

 ```
-docker run --name origin -p 192.168.0.5:80:80 steamcache/origin:latest
+docker run --name origin -p 192.168.0.5:80:80 steamcache/generic:latest
 ```
 ## Quick Explanation

-For an Origin cache to function on your network you need two services.
+For an game cache to function on your network you need two services.

-* An Origin cache service [This container](https://github.com/steamcache/origin)
+* An game cache service [This container](https://github.com/steamcache/generic)
 * A special DNS service [steamcache-dns](https://github.com/steamcache/steamcache-dns)

-The Origin cache service transparently proxies your requests for content to Origin, or serves the content to you if it already has it.
+The cache service transparently proxies your requests for content to the content procider, or serves the content to you if it already has it.

-The special DNS service handles DNS queries normally (recursively), except when they're about Origin and in that case it responds that the depot cache service should be used.
+The special DNS service handles DNS queries normally (recursively), except when they're about the games you're interested in and in that case it responds that the depot cache service should be used.

-Note: steamcache-dns does not currently support Twitch.
-It will be updated shortly.
+Note: steamcache-dns does not currently support these providers.
+It will be updated soon.

+## DNS Entries

+You will need to add DNS Zones for the following hostnames, pointing to the IP of the cache container:

+Origin:
+ - origin-a.akamaihd.net

+Riot Games:
+ - l3cdn.riotgames.com
+ - worldwide.l3cdn.riotgames.com

+Frontier Launchpad:
+ - cdn.zaonce.net

 ## Suggested Hardware